 - Identify numbers 1-10

-- Counting 1-29 (if they can do this, they will be able to go all the way up to 99 due to the pattern which is expected by the end of Kindergarten)
+- Counting 1-29 (once they can do this, they will be able to go all the way up to 99 due to the pattern.
+That is expected by the end of Kindergarten)

 - Shapes & Colors